Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 #

-Where it falls short is more premium features some competitors offer at higher prices, including live dark web monitoring, biometric 2FA, and VPN.
-However, Bitwarden will give you reports of leaked usernames and passwords.
+Where it falls short is more premium features which some competitors offer at higher prices, including live dark web monitoring, biometric 2FA, and VPN.
+However, Bitwarden does give you reports of leaked usernames and passwords, which is great for a security issue which can be time sensitive.

 Additionally, its source code is open source and able to be inspected by anyone — if there’s a weakness in the code, you can bet that there’s someone on the internet who is sure to point it out.